arwidcool/Solder-Plate/README.md

 ### Hardware Setup

+*** MAKE SURE YOU ORDER THE HOTPLATE IN BLACK.
+IT WILL NOT DISCOLOR AND HOLDS UP A LOT BETTER TO HEAT CYCLES ***

 1. **PCB Fabrication:** Fabricate the PCB using the provided gerber files.
-You can use these to order the naked PCB from services like JLCPCB
+You can use these to order the naked PCB from services like JLCPCB.
 2. **Component Assembly:** Solder the components onto the PCB as per the schematic or choose a SMT assembly service like the ones from JLCPCB
 3. **Power Supply Connection:** Choose a suitable power supply.
 12V 5A tested, 24v 5A compatible.
 Use of more then 5A requires a appropriate FUSE to be chosen and solder on place of F1